Transgender SG Banner

 Changing Gender Marker

-Some polyclinics will allow you to change your gender in the system if you have undergone HRT, even if you have not yet been able to change it legally.
-Your polyclinic doctor may request that you do so, because this will make it easier for them to automatically measure blood test results and other health standards that differ by sex, instead of doing so manually.
+Some polyclinics will allow you to change your gender in the system if you look visibly different from your legal gender.
+Your polyclinic doctor may also request that you do so, especially if you are on HRT.
+This will allow the system to accurately measure blood test results and other health standards that differ by sex, instead of the doctor needing to assess each item manually.

-Try to get it changed if possible, for it can reduce a lot of the stress.
-You’ll be able to go through reception, height & weight, blood pressure, blood tests, pharmacy, cashier etc. without disclosing that you are transgender at every turn, and you can do without that extra stress when you’re already ill.
-The only person in that process who has any need to know that you are transgender is your doctor.
+Try to get it changed if possible.
+It can reduce a lot of the stress.
+You will be able to go through reception, height and weight, blood pressure, blood tests, pharmacy, cashier etc. without disclosing that you are transgender at every turn, making for a much less stressful experience.
+Your doctor is the only person in that process who has any need to know that you are transgender.
+A possible exception would be extraordinary circumstances such as if you are a trans man who is or may be pregnant and thus cannot undergo certain tests or treatment.

-If you have undergone HRT and pass as a cis person of your gender, when registering at a private clinic, one trick is to leave the gender field blank and let them fill it in for you.
-Avoid this in cases where your transgender status may be relevant to your healthcare.
-This is more for things like dentists, where your reproductive organs are (hopefully) irrelevant.
+If you have undergone HRT and pass as a cis person of your gender, when registering at a private clinic, one tip is to leave the gender field blank and let them fill it in for you.
+Avoid this in cases where your transgender status may be relevant to your healthcare; this is more for dental appointments and similar situations where your reproductive organs are (hopefully) irrelevant.

 Back to top

-Cross-sex hormone replacement therapy (HRT) changes the body’s sex on a biological level, and this has implications for healthcare.
-If you have undergone HRT, your blood test results, health risks and dosage levels of certain medications need to be measured against the standard for the sex you have hormonally transitioned to.
-This may further depend on how long you have been on HRT and your particular dosage.
-Where uncertain, please check with your healthcare provider.
+Cross-sex hormone replacement therapy (HRT) changes the body’s sex on a biological level.
+This has implications for healthcare.
+If you are on HRT, your blood test results, health risks and dosage levels of some (but not all) medications need to be measured against the standard for the sex you have hormonally transitioned to.
+This may further depend on how long you have been on HRT and your dosage level.
+Where uncertain, please check with the endocrinologist who provides your HRT.

 Back to top